onaio/kujaku/README.md

 For instructions on how to run the sample app see [these instructions](./sample/README.md).

-### Importing the Library

 ### How to publish artifacts

 You can easily publish a snapshot artefact by creating a tag for the library or util module.
 Follow the steps below:

 #### To publish the utils module
 1. Update the `utils` version in this file `utils\build.gradle` in the format `X.Y.Z-SNAPSHOT` where X, Y and Z should be replaced with the version numbers of the major vesion, minor version and build versions respectively.
 2. Create a PR with the change and have it merged
 3. Generate a tag with the title `utils-vX.Y.X-SNAPSHOT` and push it.
 This will trigger a publish of the artefact snapshot version to Sonatype and Github packages

 #### To publish the library module

 1. Follow the steps above to get the latest version of `utils` as a dependency in your library snapshot
 2. Update the `library` version in this file `library\build.gradle` in the format `X.Y.Z-SNAPSHOT` where X, Y and Z should be replaced with the version numbers of the major vesion, minor version and build versions respectively.
-2. Create a PR with the change and have it merged
+3. Create a PR with the change and have it merged
-3. Generate a tag with the title `library-vX.Y.X-SNAPSHOT` and push it.
+4. Generate a tag with the title `library-vX.Y.X-SNAPSHOT` and push it.
 This will trigger a publish of the artefact snapshot version to Sonatype and Github packages

-- Due to the sunsetting of JFrog Bintray, Kujaku artefacts/release are no longer available on bintray and all publishing is done to Maven Central.
+Due to the sunsetting of JFrog Bintray, Kujaku artefacts/release are no longer available on bintray and all publishing is done to Maven Central.
 Some of the packages are also published to Github packages.

 ## How to import the library